ncatlab/nlab-content/pages/2/8/1/1/11182/content.md

 It is convenient to do this in the manner of the [[Henstock integral]].
 That is, we consider *gauges* $\delta : [a,b] \to \mathbb{R}_{\gt 0}$ and say that a tagged partition is *$\delta$-fine* if $[t_{i-1},t_i] \subset (t^*_i - \delta(t^*_i), t^*_i + \delta(t^*_i))$ for all $i$.
 Then we say that a number $I$ is the integral $\int_c \omega$ if for all $\epsilon\gt 0$ there exists a gauge $\delta$ such that the Riemann sum of any $\delta$-fine tagged partition is within $\epsilon$ of $I$.

 The genuine integral also agrees with the usual integral for exterior 1-forms, and probably also for absolute differential forms.
-However, in other cases it disagrees.
+However, in other cases it disagrees with the naive integral.
 In particular, it "detects only the degree-1 part" of a form, in a way that we can make precise as follows.

 ### Integration of negligible forms